Assuming you've already finished bucking a tree and splitting it into firewood, now you've got to store it somewhere.

 If you're using a firewood rack, you just place it where you want it to go and begin stacking your wood, ends facing front and back, until you've reached an even 4 feet in height all the way across.

 Whatever you do, don't toss them in an unorganized pile.
 Doing so would not allow proper ventilation to the wood in the middle of the pile, causing it to rot rather than dry.

 Cover Your Assets

 You can also place your stack in an open barn or shed, or under an optimal overhang.
-Just be sure not to stack it in a closed-off barn or shed that doesn't get optimal air flow.
-Doing so will lead to bad wood and a possible nesting place for pests.
+Just be sure not to stack fresh wood in a closed-off barn or shed that doesn't get optimal air flow.
+Doing so will lead to bad aging and a possible nesting place for pests.

 Keep it clean and keep it open.
 Don't leave scraps or kindling laying around it, and don't allow weeds, grasses, or brush to grow around it either.
 Trim brush away from the pile and use a string trimmer for tall grass or weeds that sprout up.